10-3-pursuit/project-startup-challenge-fullstack/README.md

 - You will create at least 5 User Stories
 - You will create 2 User Personas

-Send your instructors your Github repo address in one thread in Slack.
+Post your Github repo addresss in one your team channel in Slack.

-1. You will create wireframes for each page of the application.
+1. You will create wireframes for each view of the application.
 Try to include responsive wireframes as well.

 1. You will set up a trello board where you invite your team members as well as the instructors.
 The trello board must have 3 minimum cards: `To Do`, 'Doing`, and  `Done`.
 You will post the link to your Trello Board in your Team Channel